yogeshwar1996/codingPracticeProblemsWithSolutions/Arrays/2D Array hourglass pattern sum/problem.md

 0 0 0 1 3 2
 ```

-hour glass is a patter like
+hour glass is a pattern like
 ```
 1 1 1
   1